Sanket-ST/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/01-Create a virtual machine.md

     | -- | -- |
     | Boot diagnostics | **Disable**|

-1. Leave the remaining defaults and then click the **Review + Create** button at the bottom of the page.
+1. Leave the remaining defaults and then click the **Review + create** button at the bottom of the page.

 1. Once Validation is passed click the **Create** button.
 It can take anywhere from five to seven minutes to deploy the virtual machine.